ngb1/HW2_VBA/README.md

 My solution includes everything from the moderate challenge:
-Create a script that will loop through all the stocks for one year for each run and take the following information:
+Created a script that will loop through all the stocks for one year for each run and take the following information:
 - The ticker symbol.
 - Yearly change from opening price at the beginning of a given year to the closing price at the end of that year.
 - The percent change from opening price at the beginning of a given year to the closing price at the end of that year.
 - The total stock volume of the stock.

-You should also have conditional formatting that will highlight positive change in green and negative change in red.
+I also included the conditional formatting that will highlight positive change in green and negative change in red.

-Your solution will also be able to return the stock with the "Greatest % increase", "Greatest % Decrease" and "Greatest total volume".
+My solution is also able to return the stock with the "Greatest % increase", "Greatest % Decrease" and "Greatest total volume".

 # Challenge